 George is a happy Little Farmer who used to work as a technical school teacher teaching future electricians, till he decided in 2012 to quit both city life in Halkis and his job and set up his “little paradise”, in his grandfather's land near Prokopi village, at the foothills of the Kandili mountain, North Evia.
 When he first came here, the land was abandoned, imbalanced and non-reproductive for itself, as the fauna and flora was much less diverse than it is now.
 In a period of less than 4 years, with lot of personal hard work, self-commitment and zero budget, he succeeded to establish a well-balanced productive ecosystem with a great range of biodiversity.
 George is in charge of production, sales and the farm’s general management.

-Katerina, is a crazy “libeloula”, who decided in 2016, after a 15 year career in the private and public sector, to quit her city life in Athens and join George in order to live off the grid in nature and make true her childhood dream.
+Ekati is a commited mother of two, who decided in 2016, after a 15 year career in the private and public sector, to quit her city life in Athens and join George in order to live off the grid in nature and make true her childhood dream.
 She loves cooking, writing, dancing, climbing on the trees, snorkeling, painting, carpeting and generally creating handmade things.
 She is in charge of constructions and infrastructure design, communications, marketing & social media, volunteers’ management and processing of homemade products .